-- Display node ages by clicking the triangle next to “Node Labels” in the panel on the left of the window.
+- Display node ages by setting a tick in the box next to “Node Labels” in the panel on the left of the window, and then click the triangle to the left of this box.
 You’ll see that the age of the root is over a hundred (that is in millions of years), while most other divergence are younger than 1, as in the next screenshot.

 - The reason why this tree looks rather unexpected is that it is not the final estimate, but only the first tree sampled during the MCMC analysis, and as you can see in the panel on the left (where it says “Current Tree: 1 / 1001”), there are over a thousand trees in this file.
 This currently displayed tree is in fact the starting tree that was randomly generated by BEAST 2 to initiate the MCMC chain.
 At the right of the top menu, you’ll see two buttons for “Prev/Next”.
 If you click on the symbol for “Next” repeatedly, you can see how the sampled phylogenies have changed troughout the course of the MCMC search.
 As you can see, the root age quickly moves towards the age that we had specified in BEAUti, 250 million years.
 Instead of clicking on this icon for “Next” 1,000 times to see the last tree, click on the triangle to the left of “Current Tree: X / 1001” in the menu at the left.
 This will open a field where you can directly enter the number of the tree that you’ld like to see.
 Type “1000” and hit enter.
 You should then see a tree that looks much more realistic than the very first sampled tree.
 But note that this is only the last sampled tree, it may not be representative for the entire collection of trees sampled during the MCMC; the “posterior tree distribution”.